Dallas Stars' head coach Jim Montgomery mysteriously fired over 'unprofessional conduct'

 The mysterious firing comes a day after NHL Commissioner Gary Bettman announced a four-point plan to curb any incidents of inappropriate behavior by club personnel.
 He also said that NHL personnel will be required to attend mandatory counseling regarding racism and anti-bullying.

-But sources alleged that the league was aware of the Montgomery situation before Bettman’s press conference.
+But sources alleged that the league was aware of the Montgomery situation before Bettman’s news conference.

 Rick Bowness, who came on as an assistant coach with Montgomery, was named interim head coach for the remainder of the season, starting with Tuesday night's home game against the New Jersey Devils.